emscripten-core/emscripten/site/source/docs/porting/simd.rst

 cleanly.
 This means that nearly any instruction which is not of a "q" variant (i.e. "vaddq" as opposed to "vadd") will be scalarized.

-These are pulled from `SIMDe repository on Github
+These are pulled from `SIMDe repository on GitHub
 <https://github.com/simd-everywhere/simde>`_.
 To update emscripten
 with the latest SIMDe version, run `tools/simde_update.py`.